aconz2/softmax-experiments/README.md

 Added an nzni for nonzero nonifinity that removes the range check in the avx2 version so we promise to pass it floats in the rough range -100 to 88.
 It does reduce register count because two less constants.

+The last two are I think the conclusion of all of this.
+They do ymm exp (they should be labeled nzni) with running sum, then a ss2 ymm divison by the norm, a partial scan in ymm, then the rest as a ss4 xmm scan (since there is no good AFAIK full ymm scan).
+They also are fastest down to size 16 and also handle size 8, switching to a simpler presum.
+There is a tiny thing I'm wondering about where the non-temp version does `vmovaps ymm11, mem; vmulps ymm12, ymm11, ymm1` and the temp version does `vmulps ymm13, ymm2, mem; vmulps ymm14, ymm13, ymm3` where that first mul is multiplying by the temperature and folds the load into it.
+I'm wondering why the non-temp version doesn't just fold the mov into the mul.

 ```
 (all these names have the `softmax_` prefix removed)
+N=8
+  sleefredux_avx2_running_presum_mixed_ss2 1.00 ns/el 8.03 ms
+  sleefredux_avx2_running_presum_mixed_ss2_temp 1.12 ns/el 8.95 ms
+N=16
+  sleefredux_avx2_running_presum_mixed_ss2 0.74 ns/el 11.86 ms
+  sleefredux_avx2_running_presum_mixed_ss2_temp 0.82 ns/el 13.15 ms
 N=256
                         math_sum 2.35 ns/el 601.85 ms
                        sleef_sum 0.53 ns/el 134.84 ms